- Why Research

 Los Angeles, California

-What’s next: He and his team will use artificial intelligence (AI) techniques to explore the relationship of the structure of tumors to the degree of lymph node involvement.
+What’s next: He and his team will use artificial intelligence (AI) techniques to explore the microscopic tissue patterns of the tumors to predict tumor response to HER2-targeted therapy.

 Full Research Summary

-Research area: To explore the ability of artificial intelligence-enhanced digital pathology analysis of breast cancer specimens to improve diagnosis and outcome prediction.
+Research area: To explore the ability of artificial intelligence-enhanced digital pathology analysis of HER2-positive breast cancer specimens to improve outcome predictions.

-Current investigation: He and his colleagues have been investigating digital pathology in breast cancer specimens, specifically, the three-dimensional architecture of tumors and how this may be related to disease outcomes.
-They are now employing an AI algorithm to better analyze tumor samples and create new architecture-based breast cancer predictors.
+Current investigation: He and his colleagues are investigating the three-dimensional architecture of HER2-positive breast tumors and how this is related to outcome.
+They are now employing a machine learning algorithm to analyze tumor samples for predictors of treatment response.